yongjiam/lecture_data_visulization/README.md

 - gene can be duplicated into different copies in the genome
 - *OPRIII* displays gene dosage effect and controls root length
 - high copy of *OPRIII* leads to longer and no-branch roots, while low copy results in shorter and more branchy root
-### Case 2: Processing and visualization of the correlation of gene copy number with barley phenology traits
+### Case 2: The correlation of copy numbers of phenology genes with barley phenology traits
 - phenotype data (flowering time, grain yield, plant height) of 500 barley varieties
 - sequencing read depth of 165 barley genes related to plant phenology
 - investigate if any association between gene copy number and phenology traits